 There will often be spatial overlap of plant species.
-Cover should be recorded as the total aerial coverage for each species; estimates should not exceed 100 percent for a single species, but combined species total subplot cover may be greater than 100%.
+Cover should be recorded as the total aerial coverage for each species; estimates should not exceed 100 percent for a single species, but the combined cover of multiple species may be greater than 100%.